Nokian Tyres history timeline

 1904 Factory set up in the town of Nokia

-1934 The world’s first winter tyre for trucks, The Weather tyre
+1934 The world’s first winter tire for trucks, The Weather tire

 1936 The Snow Hakkapeliitta - winner on snowy roads.
-The launching of legendary Hakkapeliitta winter tyres.
+The launching of legendary Hakkapeliitta winter tires.

 1959 From Suomen Gummitehdas to Suomen Kumitehdas Oy